-Note: 2017 estimates in the deep-set fishery expanded by multiplying observed interactions by 4.9 as there was 20.4% observer coverage levels in 2017.
-Fractional estimates rounded up to nearest whole number.
+\2017 and 2018 estimates expanded by multiplying observed interactions by 4.9 as there was 20.4% observer coverage levels in 2017 and 2018.
+Fractional estimates are rounded up to nearest whole number.
+Because preliminary observed interactions are reported by date of trip arrival and observer coverage rates are reported by date of trip departure, interaction data may vary from other sources.
+Source: WPFMC (2018a), NMFS (2019c)